microsoft/r-server-loan-credit-risk/dba.md

 The data sets Loan.csv and Borrower.csv are provided in the Data directory.

-In this step, we create two tables, “Loan” and "Borrower" in a SQL Server database, and the data is uploaded to these tables using bcp command in PowerShell.
-This is done through either Load_Data.ps1 or through running the beginning of Loan_Credit_Risk.ps1.
+In this step, we create two tables, `Loan` and `Borrower` in a SQL Server database, and the data is uploaded to these tables using bcp command in PowerShell.
+This is done through either `Load_Data.ps1` or through running the beginning of `Loan_Credit_Risk.ps1`.

 ### Input: